dmarman/lorca/README.md

 ## Thanks to

-[Vic](https://github.com/vic/silabas.js) - for his spanish hyphenator in javascript.
+[Vic](https://github.com/vic/silabas.js) - for his Spanish hyphenator in javascript.